 Industry commentators believe there is ‘room for improvement’ around the solvency II regulations as Brexit heralds an opportunity to shape the rules to better suit UK businesses

-Now that insurers have put the mechanisms in place to comply with the solvency II regime, they are reluctant to scrap it.
+However now that insurers have put the mechanisms in place to comply with the regime, they are reluctant to scrap it.

 That is the key message to emerge from feedback to the Treasury’s recently concluded call for evidence about how to reform the UK’s system of prudential insurance regulation post-Brexit.

 In its response to the exercise, Willis Towers Watson (WTW) called for any changes to avoid “unnecessarily” undermining the scope for equivalence between the new UK regime and solvency II.

 Reforms should be conducted on a road map that would allow the impact on equivalence to be evaluated “at each step”, it said.